-It should be no surprise that day trading futures with a $500 account is more difficult than with a larger one.
+It should be no surprise that day trading futures with a $500 account are more difficult than larger ones.
 You don’t have the same room for error, the ability to take as many contracts, or the capacity to pay high commissions.
-Having an account with $50,000 for example would give you a lot more opportunities to try and make a profit.
+Having an account with $50,000, for example, would give you a lot more opportunities to try and make a profit.

 The biggest obstacle for small accounts is that they can only be used to trade markets with low margin requirements and small tick value.
 This means a scalping strategy might be the most suitable for a small account.
 The best-case scenario is finding a broker with minimal fees.
 Alternatively, another popular way to trade is through trend-continuation strategies.
 Trend-continuation, as in identifying when the price is poised to continue moving in the same direction.
 Usually, such scenarios unfold in the middle of a bearish or bullish trend.
 They’re usually marked by the completion of trend continuation patterns like flags, triangles, pennants, rectangles, or more.

-Traders with an appetite for risk might also try trend reversal strategies, even with small accounts.
-To maximize their profit, these traders hold their positions open until the very last moment before the reversal occurs.
+Traders with a risk appetite might also try trend reversal strategies, even with small accounts.
+These traders hold their positions open until the very last moment before the reversal occurs to maximize their profit.
 However, for this strategy to work in practice, it requires an in-depth understanding of price action and momentum indicators.
-It’s also an extremely high risk, high return approach and could wipe your account in the blink of an eye.
+It’s also an extremely high-risk, high return approach and could wipe your account in the blink of an eye.
 Experienced traders usually advise against starting out with a reversal strategy.